-Most major ensembles perform two concerts per semester.
-All smaller ensembles perform one concert per semester.
-In addition, SMD students are featured in the Listening Hour performances, held every Tuesday and Thursday and open to the public.
+Most major ensembles perform a minimum of two concerts per semester.
+All smaller ensembles perform at least one concert per semester.
+In addition, SMD students are featured in weekly Listening Hour performances, open to the public every Tuesday and Thursday.

 What performance opportunities are available in the surrounding community?

 The Silicon Valley is home to numerous professional musical organizations that often hire SMD students.